scosman/zipstreamer/README.md

 Each HTTP endpoint requires a JSON description of the desired zip file.

 The JSON format root object should have an "entries" property, which holds an array of the files.
-Each entry requres 2 properties:
+Each entry requires 2 properties:

  - `Url` REQUIRED: the URL of the file to include in the zip.
 Zipstreamer will fetch this via a GET request.
 The file must be public; if it is private, most file hosts provide query string authentication options for private files, which work well with Zipstreamer (example [AWS S3 Docs](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html)).
  - `ZipPath`  REQUIRED: the path and filename where this entry should appear in the resulting zip file.
 This is a relative path to the root of the zip file.